 Physically based shading is becoming of increasing importance to both film and game production.
 By adhering to physically based, energy-conserving shading models, one can easily create high quality, realistic materials that maintain that quality under a variety of lighting environments.
 Traditional ad hoc models have required extensive tweaking to achieve the same result, thus it is no surprise that physically based models have increased in popularity in film and game production, particularly as they are often no more difficult to implement or evaluate.
 After the success of the Physically-Based Shading Models in Film and Game Production course at SIGGRAPH 2010, this new course presents two years of advances in the subject.
 New research in the area will be covered, as well as more production examples from film and game.

 The course begins with a brief introduction into the physics and mathematics of shading, before speakers share examples of how physically based shading models have been used in production.
 New research is introduced; its practical usage in production explained; then the advantages and disadvantages are discussed.
 Real-world examples are a particular focus of this year’s course, giving attendees a practical grounding in the subject.

-Stephen Hill is a 3D Technical Lead at Ubisoft Montreal, where his current focus is on physically-based methodologies.
-He previously held this role on Splinter Cell Conviction, where he steered development of the renderer for the entire development period.
-During that time, he developed systems for dynamic ambient occlusion and visibility.
+Stephen Hill is a 3D Technical Lead at Ubisoft Montreal, where his current focus is on physically based methodologies.
+He previously held this role on Splinter Cell Conviction, where he helped steer development of the renderer over the entire (five year) development period.
+During that time, he developed novel systems for dynamic ambient occlusion and visibility.

 Yoshiharu Gotanda is the CEO and CTO of tri-Ace, Inc, which is a game development studio in Japan.